-National Health and Aging Trends Study Introduction Contact Script for Last Month of Life Interview Hello, my name is from Westat.
-I'm calling about the National Health and Aging Trends Study for the National Insitute on Aging and the Johns Hopkins Bloomberg School of Public Health.
+Exhibit the 2.
+White introductory script for the last month of the interview National Health and Aging Trends Study Introduction Contact Script for Last Month of Life Interview Hello, my name isfrom Westat.
+I'm calling about the National Health and Aging Trends Study for the National Institute on Aging and the Johns Hopkins Bloomberg School of Public Health.
 Are you [PROXY NAME]?
 IF R NOT THE DESIGNATED PROXY, ASK: Is [PROXY NAME] available?
 IF [PROXY] IS NOT AVAILABLE ASK: When would be the best time to reach [PROXY NAME]?
 NOTE THE RESPONSE AND SAY: I will try to reach (him/her) at that time.
 Thank you.
-IF[PROXY] IS AVAILABLE, SAY: We were sorry to hear that [SP NAME] passed away.
+IF [PROXY] IS AVAILABLE, SAY: We were sorry to hear that [SP NAME] passed away.
 Please accept my condolences.
 We recently sent you a letter about the National Health and Aging Trends Study that [SP NAME] took part in last year.
-We would like to complete a short follow-up interview (on the phone) with you about (his/her) last month of life and the care she received during that time.
+We would like to complete a short follow-up interview (on the phone) with you about (his/her) last month of life and the care (he/she) received during that time.
 The interview will only take about 15 minutes.
 This information will help us understand how older Americans experience care at the end of life.
 IF CONTACT IS THE BEST PROXY, SAY: If this is a convenient time, I would like to conduct the interview now.
 It should only take about 15 minutes.
 IF CONVENIENT TIME, COMPLETE INTERVIEW.
-OTHERWISE, IF NOT A CONVENIENT TIME, SAY: When would be a more convenient time for me to call you back.
-SUGGEST ANOTHER DAY OR TIME.
-RECORD MODE, DATE, AND TIME: ☐ TELEPHONE ☐ IN-PERSON Time: IF CONTACT IS NOT THE BEST PROXY, THEN ASK WHO IS.
+OTHERWISE, IF NOT A CONVENIENT TIME, SAY: When would be a more convenient time for me to call you back?
+SUGGEST ANOTHER DAYOR TIME.
+RECORD MODE, DATE, AND TIME: TELEPHONE IN-PERSON Date: Time: IF CONTACT IS NOT THE BEST PROXY, THEN ASK WHO IS.
 RECORD INFORMATION BELOW FOR BEST CONTACT.
-Phone Number: Relationship to SP:
+Name:Phone Number: Relationship to SP: